 The Hario Skerton Pro is easy to clean, the borosilicate glass is extremely durable and the chamber comes with a lid to store any extra coffee grounds or beans.

-At 7.6 inches tall and 1.46 pounds this ceramic hand coffee grinder is not as compact as others on the list.
-However, we think it is still the best portable coffee grinder that delivers the best combination of quality, consistency of grind and functionality.
+Overall we think this Hario hand coffee grinder is one of the best portable coffee grinder options that delivers a good combination of quality, consistency of grind and functionality.

 It also fits inside the Aeropress which makes it the perfect Aeropress coffee grinder.

 With ceramic conical burrs the Porlex mini portable hand grinder is able to produce a consistent grind on a medium setting.
 It does deteriorate for coarser settings but this is not uncommon for coffee hand grinders.

 Finer grinds will take a fair amount of time and effort to grind, but the crank is long enough to make it easy to spin.

 This isn’t the perfect grinder for home, but it is the best hand grinder for aeropress users.